AlCpwnd/KnowledgeBase/Linux/Extend Drive.md

 9. Run `lvresize --extents +100%FREE --resizefs /pathnoted/inpreviousstep` in order to extend the file structure.

-    a.
-You may get the following warning, this means you'll need to update the size of the Physical Volume.
+    1. You may get the following warning, this means you'll need to update the size of the Physical Volume.

     ```bash
     Size of logical volume /pathnoted/inpreviousstep unchanged from xx.xx GiB.